 You can reach me at atrox (åṱ) secl

-I'm a PhD candidate at the University of Technology in Vienna and employed at an inter-university research center partly owned by TU Vienna.
-In my master's thesis written at SecLab, I focused on several RFID systems ranging from an electronic purse to a metropolitan size locking system.
+I recieved my PhD from the University of Technology in Vienna (TU Wien) and are employed as PostDoc at SBA Research, an inter-university research center partly owned by TU Wien.
+My PhD thesis focused on security and privacy issues in large-scale infrastructure, such as cellular networks (e.g., fake base stations, IMSI caatchers), power grids, botnets, and side channels in browsers.
+In my Master's thesis written at SecLab, I focused on several RFID systems ranging from an electronic purse to a metropolitan size locking system.
 I had the opportunity to be on the winning iCTF team in 2006 and 2011, where I co-organized the team in 2011-2013.
 From March to June 2013 and September 2014 to January 2015, I visited the Echizen Group at the National Institute of Informatics (NII) in Tokyo.
 I'm holder of the IEEE Austria Diploma Thesis Award and was nominated for the Distinguished Young Alumnus Award of the Faculty of Informatics, UT Vienna.
 My ACSAC 2014 paper won the Best Student Paper Award.

 In 2013, I was speaker at the European Forum Alpbach during the technology symposium days.